yuzujr/C3/README.md

 5. Check the server terminal, you will see the upload logs.
    - Screenshots is saved in `uploads` folder
    - Logs are saved in `logs` folder.
-   - Client's config is saved in `uploads/'client_id'or'alias'/config.json`.
+   - Client's config is saved as `uploads/client_id or alias(alias first)/config.json`.

 6. Access the server on port 4000 to enter the control panel，you can send commands to clients and view their screenshots.
    ![image](https://github.com/user-attachments/assets/f273fe8f-3650-4c3a-b564-bc78b01b77ca)